 A list of approved XML submission partners for the CMS-1500 is posted on the XML Forms Submission section of the Board's website and is updated after an entity successfully completes testing and executes an XML Submission Partner Agreement with the Board.

-Please contact the WCB Customer Support Unit if you have technical questions regarding adding a XML submission partner.
+Please contact the WCB Online Services Technical Support Unit if you have technical questions regarding adding a XML submission partner.

 - Subject Number 046-1362R3 – Important Updates Regarding Forms C-8.1 and C-8.4, Including Implementation Dates Related to the CMS-1500 Initiative